-Automatic illumination angle : Turn on to use the automatic illumination angle.
+Automatic illumination angle manually.

+: Turn on to use the automatic illumination angle.
+Turn off to set the illumination angle

 Illumination angle : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
 If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
 This will result in dark corners in the image.